 A bank as agent of its customers is described in the Uniform Commercial Code:

 … and in this article on the web site of the Federal Reserve Bank of Atlanta.

 An agent is not the principal’s subject.
 Indeed, every agent is itself a principal, within its own realm and upon its own balance sheet.
 Principal and agent have a contractual relationship.
 Amazon deals with publishers and distributors on the agency model, and we know they’d best read the contract carefully to understand who absorbs the risks of the sale and where the balance of power resides.

 For a vivid example of the agency in commerce, consider the options at your supermarket’s service desk.
 At the larger markets in my area, one can pay utility bills, procure postage stamps and bus tickets, effect Western Union money transfers, purchase lottery tickets, register no-contract cell phones for activation, and obtain and activate an E-ZPass and dozens of brands of gift card.

 These liabilities, assigned via an agent, reside on the books of their issuers.
 The customer does have some recourse with the agent for nonperformance; but were we to consolidate the books of principal and agent, we’d see the bus ticket as the liability of the supermarket, or Western Union on the hook for the supermarket’s paper towel bill.

-A document on the US Navy’s site shows that Citibank (h/t Kyle J) issues the purchase cards that enable USG officials to obtain supplies and procure services to a threshold of $2000-$3000 without requiring the vendor to await a settlement draft from the Treasury General Account.
+- Citibank (pdf) and U.S. Bank issue the purchase cards that enable USG officials to obtain supplies and procure services to a threshold of $2000-$3000 without requiring the vendor to await a settlement draft from the Treasury General Account.

 So I hope we can agree that the Reserve Banks’ responsibilities as agents of the US Government provide no justification for consolidating their books with those of the US Government.
 I challenge this site’s readers to identify any other justification.